wp-plugins/apply-with-linkedin-buttons/readme.txt

 1. Overview of the admin options page

 == Changelog ==

+= 1.2.1 =
+* Added important message: This plugin will stop working after July 31, please read the description section!
+* No changes in code/functionality

 = 1.2 =
 * Added ability to set the button size